matrix-construct/construct/modules/README.md

 - `m_` modules implement protocol logic for matrix event types.
 - `vm_` modules provide the processing logic for matrix events.

+#### Approach

+We use a hybrid system to build modules with two techniques:

+- Self-contained shared objects loaded for explicit import and export of their symbols.
+This is the classical module which is safely loaded, unloaded and accessed at any time via the `ircd::mods::import` system.
+This approach is preferred for the majority of module and extension cases.
+Definitions in these modules are not declared in `include/ircd` unless a "thunk" definition inside libircd contains am `ircd::mods::import` calling out to the module (this is not generated; developer must place this).

+- "core" modules which directly implement symbols declared in `include/ircd` headers.
+When this type of module is not loaded those headers declare an undefined symbol and accesses will immediately crash.
+This approach is used when large interfaces are implemented by modules and individual imports defined in libircd are too cumbersome.
+This involves global binding made possible by the dynamic linker.
+This approach is satisfactory because of C++ symbol namespacing and modern compiler and linker controls.
+These modules *can* still be unloaded (and are during shutdown) but only after every other module which has accessed its symbols has also been unloaded.
+At this time, we have no access or control over that reference system and the reasons for a failure to unload may not be immediately clear or easy to trace.

 #### Loading

 Modules may be automatically loaded based on their prefix.
 Certain prefixes